Fast convergence rates for dose-response estimation: Doubly-robust estimators

 as shown, for instance, in Section 4 of \cite{fan2018local}.
-Notice that, without undersmoothing or bias-correction, a Wald-type confidence interval based on the asymptotic statement above will cover the smoothed dose-response curve $\E\{\widetilde\theta(t)\}$, rather than $\theta(t)$ itself (see Section 5.7 in \cite{wasserman2006all} for more discussion). \end{remark} \end{example}
+Without undersmoothing or bias-correction, a Wald interval based on the asymptotic statement above will cover the smoothed dose-response curve $\E\{\widetilde\theta_{\text{ls}}(t)\}$, rather than $\theta_0(t)$.
+We refer to Section 5.7 in \cite{wasserman2006all} for additional discussion, as well as recent work by \cite{calonico2018effect} and \cite{takatsu2024debiased} on correcting the smoothing bias of local polynomial estimators. \end{remark} \end{example}